 MICHIGAN'S TASTIEST TRADITION

-Call (or check the farm’s social media page) a day or two in advance.
-While the harvest season is generally early July through August, weather conditions and u-pick volume may require brief breaks in availability.
-The farms we feature are all great about communicating closures.
+Call (or check the farm’s social media page) a day or two in advance as weather conditions and u-pick volume may require brief breaks in the harvest.

 Pick blueberries that are really blue!
 Any trace of red or green means they need more time on the bush.